 What is the Future Homes Standard 2025?

-The Future Homes Standard 2025 is a set of government regulations designed to improve the energy efficiency of new homes in the UK.
-Not in effect, it aims to make sure that all new-build homes are future-proofed with low-carbon heating systems and insulation.
+The Future Homes Standard 2025 is a set of government regulations aimed at enhancing the energy efficiency of new homes in the UK.
+In effect, it aims to make sure that all new-build homes are future-proofed with low-carbon heating systems and insulation.

 Why was the Future Homes Standard introduced?